-The physical and behavioral evolution of the domesticated horse began millions of years ago: scientists say as long as 55 million years as a small mammal with toes known as Hyracothenium or Echippus began browsing on live shoots and the leaves of trees.
+The physical and behavioral evolution of the domesticated horse began millions of years ago: scientists say as long as 55 million years, a small mammal with toes was known as Hyracothenium or Echippus.
+This small mammal is known to have spent much of its time browsing and grazing on live shoots and the leaves of trees.
 Scientists have documented this history with a comprehensive collection of fossils tracing the prehistoric animal to the Equus of 2.5 to 3 million years ago.

 Horses in a domestic setting look for guidance and an alpha leader.